pngochuy/manga-universe/README.md

 - **User Authentication:** Securely log in with your Google account.
 - **Interactive Comments:** Engage in discussions using the Facebook Comment Plugin.
 - **Dynamic Content Updates:** Regularly updated manga content through web crawling.
+- **Monetization for Authors:** Manga authors can earn revenue through a monetization feature.
+Readers can support their favorite authors through microtransactions, subscriptions, or other revenue models.

 ## Getting Started